How long does a claim stay on your car insurance?

 If you withhold information from your provider, they may refuse to insure you in the future and you could even be blacklisted, making it almost impossible to get car insurance.
 This will only happen in more severe cases.

-If you’re involved in an accident and you fail to stop at the scene, you could receive up to a £5,000 fine and up to six penalty points.
+It's also worth noting that if you’re involved in an accident and you fail to stop at the scene, you could receive up to a £5,000 fine and up to six penalty points.
 If anyone is injured in the accident, the police must be notified.

-Tips that could help reduce your car insurance premium:
+Tips that could help reduce your car insurance premium

 1. Install a dashcam